On the Feasible Region of Efficient Algorithms for Attributed Graph Alignment: Introduction

-There has been massive study on the graph alignment problem under the {\er} graph pair model without attributes.
-A line of research focuses on the information-theoretic limits of exact alignment \cite{Pedarsani-Grossglauser2011,Cullina-Kiyavash2016,Cullina-Kiyavash2017,Wu-Xu-Yu2021}.
-It is shown that exact alignment is information-theoretically feasible when the intersection graph is dense enough.
+There has been extensive studies on these two questions under the {\er} pair model without attributes.
+A line of research focuses on the information-theoretic limits of exact alignment \cite{Pedarsani-Grossglauser2011,Cullina-Kiyavash2016,Cullina-Kiyavash2017,Settling-TIT}.
+Roughly speaking, it is shown that exact alignment is information-theoretically feasible when the intersection graph is dense enough.
 A sharp threshold of exact alignment has been established, while there still exists some gap between the converse and the achievability results.
-Another line of research focuses on polynomial-time algorithms for exact alignment~\cite{Dai-Cullina-Kiyavash-Grossglauser2019,Ding-Ma-Wu-Xu2020,Fan2020,Mao-Rudelson-Tikhomirov2021}.
-Compared to the information-theoretic limits, the existing polynomial-time algorithms further require high edge correlation between the pair of graphs to achieve exact alignment.
-The question whether there exist polynomial-time algorithms that achieve the known information-theoretic limits is still left open.
+Another line of research focuses on polynomial-time algorithms for exact alignment~\cite{Dai-Cullina-Kiyavash-Grossglauser2019,Ding-Ma-Wu-Xu2020,Fan2020,Mao-Rudelson-Tikhomirov2021,chandelier2022}.
+Compared to the information-theoretic limits, the existing polynomial-time algorithms further require higher edge correlation between the pair of graphs to achieve exact alignment.
+The question of whether there exists polynomial-time algorithms that achieve the known information-theoretic limits is still left open.